Hello! I’m Connie.

-Cookie traveled with me a few times but he technically lived with Nikki until March 2018.
-Her housing situation changed and she couldn’t keep Cookie in her new place.
+Cookie traveled with me a few times but he technically lived with Nikki until March 2018 when her housing situation changed and she couldn’t keep Cookie in her new place.

 Check out my Poodle Adventures posts highlighting some of Cookie’s escapades during his time with me.

 Cookie crossed the Rainbow Bridge on February 13, 2020.
 You can read more about it in my Cookie’s Final Poodle Adventure post.